 - Turn off the lights – darkness stimulates the production of the sleep hormone melatonin.

-- Eat healthy foods – fatty foods can make it harder to rest.
+- Eat healthy foods that contain a good mix of complex carbs and proteins – eating fatty foods in the evening can make it harder to rest.

-- Limit fluid intake – taking too many fluids increases your bathroom visits and interrupts your sleep.
+- Limit fluid intake – taking in excess liquids increases your bathroom visits and interrupts your sleep.

 Certain medications also cause insomnia.
 Examples include alpha-blockers, beta-blockers, corticosteroids, and statins.
 If you noticed your sleep changes after you started taking medication, there’s a great chance the drugs are causing the problem.